melattesfay/trivia/README.md

 - [ ] Use your remaining time to style your project

 ### Day 4: Read complex data from firebase
-- [ ] Replace sample data with firebase data to display the questions in your components

 ### Day 5: Use unidirectional data flow to pass down state
 - [ ] Set the initial state of your app component
 - [ ] Use props to pass state to your child components